 5. TaylorMade M3 Fairway Wood

 Also released in 2018, the TaylorMade M3 fairway wood, much like the M5 is to the M6, is the adjustable alternative to the M4 for players looking for more control over the golf ball.
 The adjustability of the TaylorMade M3 fairway wood is its greatest perk.

 Like the M5, the M3 fairway wood also features a rail-mounted adjustable weight.
 This one is significantly lighter than the M5’s as it registers at 29 grams.
-Here again, this weight is designed to allow players to complement their natural trajectory or counter an undersirable slice or hook.
+Here again, this weight is designed to allow players to complement their natural trajectory or counter an undesirable slice or hook.

 What you’ll like about the TaylorMade M3 fairway wood:

 - Can be customized to your liking with the adjustable weight

 - Easy to adjust on the fly if you’re struggling with a particular trajectory on a given day

 - Helps promote a higher level of control over the ball on every strike

 As the name suggests, the TaylorMade M2 2017 fairway wood was released in 2017.
 This fairway wood was not only popular within weekend golfers’ circles, but it was a hit amongst professional players as well.
 This is even more incredible considering the M2 2017 was designed to be highly forgiving.